goto-bus-stop/dzen2/readme.md

 ### `stream = require('dzen2')(options)`

 Spawn a dzen process.
-`stream` is a duplex stream, write strings to it to display them.
+`stream` is a stream, write strings to it to display them.

 Options: